100% Certified Authentic

 The MB&F No. 9 “Flow”: This watch is very, VERY expensive

-Once dismissed as a steampunk provocateur, Büsser, who started his company in 2005 with a mere $700,000, has gained respect for his steadfast refusal to design anything even remotely resembling a conventional wristwatch and to never compromise in executing his vision.
+Once dismissed as a steampunk provocateur, Büsser, who started his luxury watch company in 2005 with a mere $700,000, has gained respect for his steadfast refusal to design anything even remotely resembling a conventional wristwatch and to never compromise in executing his vision.
 The Dubai-based creator, former CEO of Harry Winston timepieces and later a senior exec at Jaeger-LeCoultre, seems adept at dreaming up the most outlandish pieces possible, which seem to tell time only as an afterthought.
 With the HM9, the company relates that their manufacturing partners initially dismissed it as impossible to produce.

 It is also incredibly large